wangdongjie100/KDD2020/README.md

 `conda create -n kddtest python=3.7.4`

+4. Activate the python environment.

+`conda activate kddtest`

-4. Install all required python packages, we have provided the requirements file, so you can use following command.
+5. Install all required python packages, we have provided the requirements file, so you can use following command.

 `pip install -r requirements.txt`

-5. Run this code.
+6. Run this code.

 `python main.py`